Dual Reasoning: A GNN-LLM Collaborative Framework for Knowledge Graph Question Answering: Experiments

 \textbf{Evaluation Metrics.} Following \cite{jiang2023structgpt,sun2023tog}, we focus on generating the answer with the highest confidence, and use Hits@1 to evaluate whether the top-ranked predicted answer is correct.

-\textbf{Experiment Details.} In the pre-training stage, we set the dimension $d$ as 256 for the exploration module, learning rate as 1e-4, batch size as 20, number of layers $L$ as 3 and number of sampling $K$ as 200.
+\textbf{Experiment Details.} In the pre-training stage, we set the dimension $d$ as 256 for the GNN module, learning rate as 1e-4, batch size as 20, number of layers $L$ as 3 and number of sampling $K$ as 200.
 As for the fine-tuning stage, we adjust the $L$ and $K$ based on the performance on validation set, and details are described in Appendix \ref{appendix:exp details}.
-Considering the plug-and-play convenience of EtD, we use two LLMs for answer determination in experiments: Llama2-13B-chat \cite{touvron2023llama}, and ChatGPT\footnote{\url{https://openai.com/}}.
-We typically set number of reference answers $N$ as 3, and the influence of $N$ is shown in Appendix \ref{appendix:N}.
-The pre-training and fine-tuning of exploration module are conducted on a RTX 3090-24GB GPU, and the inference of Llama2-13B-chat is running on two RTX 3090-24GB GPUs.
+Considering the plug-and-play convenience of DualR, we use three LLMs for answer determination in experiments: Llama2-13B-chat \cite{touvron2023llama}, ChatGPT and GPT-4\footnote{\url{https://openai.com/}}.
+We typically set number of reference answers $N$ as 3, and the influence of $N$ is shown in Appendix~\ref{appendix:N}.
+The GNN module is trained on an RTX 3090-24GB GPU, while inference for Llama2-13B-chat runs on two RTX 3090-24GB GPUs.